Table of contents

 The Phoenix Project, a book published in 2013, helped to popularize the term “DevOps further.”
 The Phoenix Project employs a fictitious story to highlight persistent issues and aid IT administrators in comprehending the ideas and advantages of teamwork and shared technologies.

 As DevOps solutions gained popularity, businesses formalized DevOps methods.
-DevOps lifecycle was developed by retailer target, for instance.
+Retailer Target, for instance, developed a DevOps lifecycle.
 In addition to communication chatbots and CI/CD suites integrated into cloud services, vendors highlighted the technologies’ ability to support DevOps.
 As a result, the title “DevOps engineer” quickly became popular.

-DevOps is still developing as artificial intelligence is used to help with everything from incident management to code creation.
-There are many obstacles to overcome before AI for DevOps (or AIOps) becomes a reality, including more innovative automation, reduced wait times, and smoother translations from business demand to technology.
+DevOps is still developing, as artificial intelligence is used to help with everything from incident management to code creation.
+Before AI for DevOps (or AIOps) becomes a reality, many obstacles must be overcome, including more innovative automation, reduced wait times, and smoother translations from business demand to technology.

 While cloud DevOps services has become widely accepted, not all early adopters have fully embraced it.
 Many people use a DevOps strategy for IT projects that generate income because they get a return on their investment in cutting-edge equipment and expertise.
 However, DevOps technologies do not provide many internal IT services with substantial advantages that are stable and mature.